 This Healthy Seafood Chowder is seriously the best!
 It’s flavorful, creamy, full of delicious seafood and can be table ready in about 45 minutes!
 Packed with tender shrimp and fish that are combined in a creamy clam broth with veggies.
 This tasty chowder recipe is a comfort food that can be easily enjoyed at home any day of the week!

-I’m a huge fan of a really great New England Clam Chowder and this recipe is similar, but in my opinion, even better!
-My mom has actually been making this seafood chowder recipe for over 20 years, after finding the recipe in a Ladies Home Journal magazine.
+If you’re a fan of New England Clam Chowder, this recipe is similar, but possibly even better!
+My mom has actually been making it for over 20 years, after finding the recipe in Ladies’ Home Journal magazine.
 She still has the original recipe clipping and it’s from 1993!
-She often cooks it up when the whole family is together because this recipe makes a lot and we all LOVE it.
+She often cooks it up when the whole family is together because it makes a lot and we all LOVE it.
 This chowder recipe is also great to prepare on busy weeknights because it’s easy and cooks really quickly!

 I know there are tons of seafood chowder recipes out there, but this one is just simply over-the-top delicious.
 Give it a try – I know you’ll agree!

 This wonderfully creamy seafood soup is made with nourishing, simple ingredients and packs plenty of fiber and protein.
-To make this seafood chowder you’ll need:
+Here’s everything you’ll need to make it:

 • Veggies & produce.
 You’ll need onion, fennel, red potatoes and carrots as the veggie base to this delicious soup.

-• Butter or ghee.
+• Butter.
 To cook down all of those veggies.

 • Spices.
-You’ll just need salt, pepper and thyme.
+Add salt, pepper and thyme for extra flavor.
 Feel free to add in a dash of old bay seasoning, if you’d like.

 • Seafood.
 We’re using a pound each of cod (or any flakey white fish) and shrimp.

 • Heavy whipping cream.
 Whisk in just 1/2 cup of heavy whipping cream to give the soup the right amount of creaminess.
-You can sub with half & half or whole milk if you’d like, but I like to use heavy whipping cream because it’s the richest.
+You can sub with half & half or whole milk if you’d like, but heavy whipping cream will yield maximum rich creaminess.

 It’s a good idea to start this recipe by preparing all of the ingredients first.
 Get all of the veggies and fish chopped up and measure everything out.
-I usually buy peeled and deveined shrimp, so that’s one less step, plus I hate the mess.
-Here’s a quick rundown of the basics:
+Here’s the simple process for making this easy seafood chowder recipe:

 1. Sauté veggies.
-While you’re finishing up all of the prep work, heat butter in a large pot and once heated sauté onion and fennel in the butter for about 10 minutes.
-You can totally use celery instead of fennel, but if you’ve never given fennel a try, you should.
+While you’re finishing up all of the prep work, heat butter in a large pot or dutch oven over medium heat, and once heated, sauté the onion and fennel in the butter for about 10 minutes.
+You can use celery instead of fennel, but if you’ve never given fennel a try, you should.
 Here’s a short video from Martha Stewart showing how to cut a fennel bulb.

 2. Cook the soup base.
 Now, add potatoes, carrots, clam juice, water, salt, pepper and thyme to the pot.
 Bring to a boil; reduce heat, cover and simmer until vegetables are just tender, about 10 minutes.